These are some of the most common machine-learning interview questions.

 These metrics:

-A false positive is an error that occurs when a model classifies a negative class as positive.
+A false positive is an error when a model classifies a negative class as positive.

 For example, classifying a non-spam email as spam.

-A false negative is an error that occurs when a model classifies a positive class as negative, such as classifying a spam email as non-spam.
+A false negative is an error when a model classifies a positive class as negative, such as classifying a spam email as non-spam.

-The confusion matrix helps identify the proportion of these errors during model evaluation, which is crucial for analyzing and improving model performance.
+The confusion matrix helps identify the proportion of these errors during model evaluation.

 Choosing the right machine learning algorithms requires: